finopsfoundation/framework/projects/identifying-shared-costs.md

 ---

 layout: default

 title: A Guide to Spreading Out Shared Cloud Costs
 description: As organizations increase their adoption of public cloud resources, it becomes increasingly difficult to assign shared cloud resources to specific business owners.
+project-title: A Guide to Spreading Out Shared Costs
+project-description: As organizations increase their adoption of public cloud resources, it becomes increasingly difficult to assign shared cloud resources to specific business owners.

 ---